pastparty/github-collaboration-instructions/README.md

 git pull upstream master && git push origin master git checkout -b new-branch
 ```
-reads as
+reads as:

 _Switch into `master` branch, have a look into the original project's master branch and update your local `master` branch and send these updates to your fork's master branch.
 Afterwards create and switch to `new-branch` locally._

-## Work
+## Do the actual work

 Now you work on the actual files you want to.
-Add, commit as usual.
+Add, commit, business as usual.

-## Push
+## Push your changes

 After you finished your work you want to create the Pull Request in the original's project repository.

 ```bash
 git push -u origin new-branch
 ```

-reads as
+reads as:

 _Push my `new-branch` containing my work to my github fork and link the changes to the original project._

-## Pull Request
+## Create the Pull Request

 Checkout your fork on Github and click the shiny buttonto create a pull request.
 Create a matching description and don't forget to read the projects contribution guidelines.

+---

 With the help of [The beginner's guide to contributing to a GitHub project](https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/) by Rob Allen.
+Thanks.